Skip to main content

 Solution type

-In 2017, Öresundskraft started to expand their current district cooling grid by installing an absorption chiller at Västhamnsverket in Helsingborg to deliver more cooling and replace individual electrical chillers with district cooling.
+In 2017, Öresundskraft expanded its current district cooling grid by installing an absorption chiller at Västhamnsverket in Helsingborg to deliver more cooling and replace individual electrical chillers with district cooling.

-By utilizing sea water and waste heat for cold production, emissions as well as electrical consumptions have been cut by 65-70%.
+By utilizing sea water and waste heat for cold production, emissions and electrical consumption have been cut by 65-70%.

 Description

 Öresundskraft is a publically owned energy company in the southern part of Sweden.
-The company provides district heating and cooling to apartments and commercial buildings in the city of Helsingborg (about 110 000 inhabitants) by utilizing waste heat mainly from the waste-fired power plant Filbornaverket.
-In 2017 Öresundskraft started to expand its current district cooling grid by installing an absorption chiller at Västhamnsverket in Helsingborg to deliver more cooling and thereby replace individual (electrical) chillers with district cooling.
+The company provides district heating and cooling to apartments and commercial buildings in Helsingborg (about 110,000 inhabitants) using waste heat mainly from the waste-fired power plant Filbornaverket.
+In 2017, Öresundskraft expanded its current district cooling grid by installing an absorption chiller at Västhamnsverket in Helsingborg to deliver more cooling and replace individual (electrical) chillers with district cooling.

-Öresundskraft began its district cooling operation in 1999 and since the demand has grown steadily.
-Helsingborg has especially found an increased cooling demand from offices and commercial buildings.
-To meet the increasing demand Öresundskraft decided to invest € 2.93M in an expansion of the current district cooling system and a modernization of production facilities.
-It was expected, that the fully implemented district heating system would reduce both electricity consumption and environmental emission between 65 and 70%, compared to traditional and individual cooling systems.
+Öresundskraft began its district cooling operation in 1999, and the demand has grown steadily.
+Helsingborg has especially found an increased demand for cooling in offices and commercial buildings.
+To meet the increasing demand Öresundskraft decided to invest € 2.93M to expand the current district cooling system and modernise production facilities.
+It was expected that the fully implemented district heating system would reduce electricity consumption and environmental emissions between 65 and 70%, compared to traditional and individual cooling systems.

 Absorption chillers are primarily powered by heat and not by electricity.
 Adsorption cooling is a cost-effective and environmentally friendly technology for producing cold.
 It is suitable for cities with high electrical prices and plenty of available cheap waste heat.
-Considering that summertime peak electric demand is largely driven, in southern Europe especially, by cooling, the advantage in the development of these systems is also in terms of shaving electric energy demand peaks.
-To implement this type of system the amount and temperature of available waste heat should be considered, preferably the temperature of the heat is at least 90 °C all year long.
+Considering that summertime peak electric demand is largely driven, especially in southern Europe, by cooling, the advantage of developing these systems is also in shaving electric energy demand peaks.
+To implement this type of system, the amount and temperature of available waste heat should be considered, preferably the temperature of the heat at least 90 °C all year long.

-Another advantage with district cooling compared to other technical solutions for cooling (e.g. individual chillers) is that the amount of cold provided to the end user can relatively easily be increased if the demand increases.
-Besides that, district cooling is also a well-known technic and the system requires low work effort and maintenance [1].
+Another advantage of district cooling compared to other technical solutions for cooling (e.g., individual chillers) is that the amount of cold provided to the end user can relatively easily be increased if the demand increases.
+District cooling is also a well-known technique, and the system requires low work effort and maintenance [1].

 Facts about the case